kshedden/case_studies/methods/glm.md

 ### Variance diagnostics

-If we have enough data, it is possible to assess the goodness of fit of the working variance model directly.
-Taking the Poisson case as an example, we can fit a preliminary Poisson regression, then stratify the data into bins based on the fitted values $\hat{y}$ from this model.
-We then estimate the scale parameter within individual bins.
-If the variance model is correct, these estimated scale parameters should be approximately constant with respect to the estimated means.
+It is possible to assess the goodness of fit of the variance model directly by considering the *Pearson residuals*, which are defined to be
+$r_i = (y_i - \hat{y}_i) / V(\hat{y}_i)^{1/2}$.
+These quantities
+should be approximately independent with mean zero and variance $\phi$.

+A powerful way to detect miss-specification of the variance model is to consider the relationship between the Pearson residuals $r_i$ and the fitted values $\hat{y}_i$.
+This is a generalization of the "residuals on fitted values plot" used in basic multiple regression analysis.
+We can plot $r_i$ on $\hat{y}_i$ and visually assess non constant variance, which would imply that the heteroscedasticity in the data is not correctly captured by the chosen variance function.
+A more focused way to consider this is to plot $|r_i|$ against $\hat{y}_i$ and use a scatterplot smoothing technique like Lowess to estimate the conditional mean relationship between these two quantities, which should be constant.

 ## GLMs via quasi-likelihood